AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 Angle Vaults can get liquidated if the value of the collateral deposited gets too low compared to the value of the agTokens borrowed.
 A liquidation situation for a vault depends on its [health factor](../../new-module/vaults/glossary.md) which depends on the [collateral factor](../../new-module/vaults/glossary.md) of the corresponding vault.

-Liquidations in this Borrowing module are designed to be as much borrower friendly as possible, and to drastically improve over similar designs in relative protocols.
+Liquidations in this Borrowing module are designed to be the most borrower friendly in the DeFi space.

 ## 🔎 TL;DR